gabrielelana/mongodb-class/mongodb.md

   * If a list could grow indefinitely then it's a collection not an array
   * There are performance issues for a document that continuously grow over time
 * Consider data consistency issues
+* Consider the life time of the documents
 * In how many places the same data is replicated?
 * That piece of data could change over time?
 * No more than 3 level of indentation (there are also performance issues)
 * Prefer embed to link when in doubt, you can change your mind later, start with a simpler solution
+* In a many to one relationship use by default an array of ids, avoid circular dependencies

 ---